a-fotherby/Omphalos/README.md

 dataset = quick_import('inputs.pkl')
 ```

-`filter_errors` accepts a `verbose=True` argument to print the indices of any runs with unhandled errors.
+`filter_errors` accepts a `verbose=True` argument to list the runs that failed and the error code each
+carried.

 ### Attribute Tables